x4ku/progja/CONTRIBUTING.md

 order to avoid potential data loss or corruption.
 It is also recommended that you perform this step from a separate Anki profile.

 Make sure you have the latest version of each deck installed.
-Import each deck file using the steps below:
+Import each data file using the steps below:

 1. Click `Import File`
-2. Locate the `progja/data/decks/deck-level-<level>.csv` file and click `Open`
+2. Locate the `progja/data/cards/cards-level-<level>.csv` file and click `Open`
 3. Select the "Progressive Japanese Note" note type
 4. Select the "Progressive Japanese (Lv. <level>)" deck
 5. Select `Update existing notes when first field matches`